DannyBoyNYC/ExpressJSReact/readme.md

 Up until this point, you have dealt with simple projects that do not require transitioning from one view to another.
 You have yet to work with Routing in React.

-In SPAs, routing is the ability to move between different parts of an application when a user enters a URL or clicks an element without actually going to new new HTML document or refreshing the page.
+In SPAs, routing is the ability to move between different parts of an application when a user enters a URL or clicks an element without actually going to a new HTML document or refreshing the page.

+We could build a "list / detail" type site without routing but it is important to have an introduction to it so that you can use it in larger projects.

 To begin exploring client side routing we'll use the [React Router](https://reactrouter.com/web/guides/quick-start).

-_Note_: be sure you are cd'ed into the client directory before installing React related packages.
+_Note_: be sure you are cd'd into the client directory before installing React related packages.

 npm install the latest version of [react router](https://reactrouter.com/docs/en/v6) and import the router into App.